vnbaaij/build-2025-lab300/.github/github-instructions.md

 <!-- Add UI guidelines here -->

 ## Misc
-To display an image you will always need to use https://raw.githubusercontent.com/MicrosoftDocs/mslearn-dotnet-cloudnative/main/dotnet-docker/Products/wwwroot/images/ as the base url for the image.
+To display an image you will always need to use `ImagePrefix` in the web front end which comes from the environment variables.